seaplane-io/locks-example-race-conditions/README.md

-# Avoiding race conditions with the Seaplane Locks Service - Sample application
+# Seaplane Locks Service - Sample Application

 This repository contains the example code used in the Seaplane guide [Using Seaplane Locks to avoid race